Sharkaram likes sharing interesting facts and tips that they read about on the web.

 - Keep in mind, some things lower repellent effectiveness such as sunscreen, swimming, rain, sweat, and evaporation.

-Is Catnip More Effective than DEET?
+Is Catnip More Effective Than DEET?

 Researchers at Iowa State University claim that nepetalactone, the oil contained in catnip, is ten times more effective at repelling mosquitoes than DEET.
 For the study, groups of 20 mosquitoes were put in a two-foot glass tube, half of which was treated with nepetalactone.
 After 10 minutes, only about four (20 percent) mosquitoes remained on the side treated with a high dose of the oil.
-In a low-dose test an average of 25 percent or five mosquitoes remained.
-In contrast, tests with DEET found that there were 40 to 45 percent or eight to nine, mosquitoes remaining on treated side.
+In a low-dose test, an average of 25 percent or five mosquitoes remained.
+In contrast, tests with DEET found that there were 40 to 45 percent or eight to nine mosquitoes remaining on treated side.

-Researchers hope that this study will lead to development of a nepetalactone insect repellent in the future.
+Researchers hope that this study will lead to the development of a nepetalactone insect repellent in the future.
 Catnip is primarily known for the stimulating effects it has on cats.
 Let's hope it doesn't make people wildly chase balls of yarn and climb up the curtains!